Stocks slide as coronavirus spike slows US reopening

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The blue-chip Dow Jones Industrial Average fell 169 points, or 0.66 percent, while the broader S&P 500 dipped 0.33 percent and the tech-heavy Nasdaq Composite slipped 0.18 percent.
+The blue-chip Dow Jones Industrial Average fell 634 points, or 2.5 percent, while the broader S&P 500 dipped 2 percent and the tech-heavy Nasdaq Composite plunged 1.95 percent, turning negative for the week.

 |Ticker